-- You want to know if a specific page is indexed without doing a
+- You want to confirm a specific page is indexed without running a

-site:search. - A page disappeared from search results and you do not know why.
+site:search (which can lag and miss pages). - A page dropped out of search results and you do not know why.

 Before you start